 Plus it makes you feel like an advanced-level sex-haver, like a masturbating boss, like a dork who might use the term “life hack.”
 Apparently my boyfriend has furtively swiped my dispenser a few times and used it with his Fleshlight, which I did not know until I was writing this.
 Nobody can resist the lube dispenser!
 It’s jolly good fun for the whole family!

 But protip: instruct your partners on how to use it beyond “press the right hand button.”
-Once my girlfriend held the button too long, causing it to ejaculate so much lube onto the Mystic Wand they had to wipe the excess off, and I proclaimed for the first time in my life, “so there is such a thing as too much lube.”
+Once my partner held the button too long, causing it to ejaculate so much lube onto the Mystic Wand he had to wipe the excess off, and I proclaimed for the first time in my life, “so there is such a thing as too much lube.”

 That’s a downside, for sure: using the button to manually dispense causes a high volume of lube to gush out.
 This isn’t a huge problem, but I have to do it fairly often with toys the dispenser doesn’t like.